Biocxifu/SpotSweeper/README.md

 ### Detect spot
 Following the annotation of the spots, subsequent steps involve tumor grouping and the identification of adjacent spots.

-This procedural sequence necessitates the initial establishment of the tumor group.
-When our research relies on gene expression for grouping, the most straightforward approach is to directly group all spots, without the need to calibrate the group information of non-tumor spots, as such information will be disregarded during the functioning of the process.
+The sequence of the procedure requires the initial creation of tumour groups.
+When our study relies on gene expression for grouping, the most straightforward approach is to group all spots directly without the need to calibrate the grouping information for non-tumour spots.
+Information from non-tumour spots is ignored in the process.
 ```
 tissue$group <- ifelse(tissue@assays$SCT@data['MKI67',]>0,'MKI67_pos','MKI67_neg')
 tissue <- SpotSweeper(tissue,group_var = 'group',celltype_var = 'celltype',